 This year, ranked choice voting will be used on the ballot, which will allow voters to rank the mayoral candidates in order of preference from first through 10th.

-Voters may view the the Las Cruces Mayoral Forum online, which featured a moderated discussion with all 10 candidates.
+Voters may view the Las Cruces Mayoral Forum online, which featured a moderated discussion with all 10 candidates.
 The discussion aired Oct.
 10 on KRWG-TV.

 An audio recording of Jack Nixon’s “Meet the Candidate” interviews with all participating mayoral candidates is also available online.